-We currently publish a quarterly engagement report on a selection of engagements and summarise all impact engagements and proxy voting activities relating to our Global Impact Equity strategy in our annual impact report.
-In addition, detailed proxy voting records are available at the strategy level which provide details of proposals voted for each holding, and the rationale for votes against management.
+We currently publish a quarterly engagement report on a selection of engagements and will summarize all impact engagements and proxy voting activities relating to our US Impact Equity strategy in our annual impact report.
+In addition, detailed proxy voting records will be available at the strategy level which provide details of proposals voted for each holding, and the rationale for votes against management.

-↓ T. Rowe Price Engagement Policy
+\downarrow , T. Rowe Price Engagement Policy